dimacurrentai/packt-2024-cppbook/chapter02.md

 **Imperative programming is about telling the machine what to do, step by step.** In the early days of developing software, the ability to tell the machine used to imply intimate low-level understanding of how the machine operates under the hood.
 Before higher-level languages comes the assembly language, and before the assembly language there are machine instruction opcodes.

 The C Programming Language is universally understood as the highest-level language of all low-level programming languages, as well as the lowest-level language of all the high-level programming languages.
+\\The previous sentence is a bit confusing with all the high-level and low-level talk.
+Can we rewrite it for better understanding?

  Most people who speak C++ understand quite some C, and whether we like it or not, using C++ effectively implies a certain degree of C-level reasoning and implementation techniques.

 It is worth noting that Bjarne Stroustrup famously said that there exists no such language as C/C++.
 This may not have been the case circa 2003, but it most definitely is the case in 2024.
 Anecdotally, this means that if your resume cites C/C++, you may want to write them as two separate languages.
 On a deeper level though, while we will focus exclusively on C++ in this book, your journey will have a few twists of C.